Human Subjects Research

 How do I know if I need IRB approval for my research or senior project?

-Any member of the MBC community – faculty, staff, or student – who is planning to conduct a research project that involves the collection of specimens or data from human participants must review the Policies and Procedures of the Mary Baldwin College IRB.
-Students should consult with their faculty advisors and departmental reviewer to determine whether the project must go through the approval process.
+Any member of the MBC community – faculty, staff, or student – who is planning to conduct a research project that involves the collection of specimens or data from living human participants must become familiar with the Policies and Procedures of the Mary Baldwin College IRB.
+Students should consult with their faculty advisors to determine whether the project must go through the approval process.
 Faculty and staff should consult with the IRB Chair.

 If your proposed project involves human subjects research, you must obtain formal IRB approval PRIOR to beginning data collection.
 Most external funding agencies require that IRB approval be in place prior to the submission of a grant proposal.

 What constitutes research?

 “Research” is defined as “systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalized knowledge” (45 CRF 46.102d).

-Independent projects, including pilot studies, senior theses, and class projects aimed for publication, that involve the primary (first-time) collection and analysis of human data or specimens are typically considered to be human subjects research.
+Independent projects, including pilot studies, senior theses, dissertation projects, and class projects aimed for publication, that involve the primary (first-time) collection and analysis of human data or specimens are typically considered to be human subjects research.
 Educational evaluation projects that are conducted solely for the purpose of program improvement are generally not considered to be human subjects research.
-Oral histories and other such memoir-gathering projects have not traditionally been considered to be human subjects research, but faculty advisors and departmental reviewers should be aware of cases and assess cases in which risks to informants may warrant IRB review.
+Oral histories and other such memoir-gathering projects have not traditionally been considered to be human subjects research, but faculty advisors should be aware of cases and assess cases in which risks to informants may warrant IRB review.

 Both funded and unfunded human subjects research must be reviewed, as must research that takes place on or off the Mary Baldwin campus, including work done outside of the United States.